DhanalaxmiSanapala2005/22A51A4262/README.md

 📧 Email: dhanalaxmisanapala05@gmail.com

-🌐 GitHub
+🌐 GitHub Profile

 💼 Aspiring Software Engineer | Passionate about AI/ML & Web Development

-✨ This project is part of my learning journey and showcases my ability to take an idea from concept to execution.
+✨ This project is part of my learning journey and highlights my ability to take an idea from concept to execution.